woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/security.rst

 .. warning:: Document status: **Draft**

 PostgreSQL has a flexible permissions system, with the ability to assign specific privileges to specific roles_, and assign users to one or more of those roles_.
-In addition, the PostgreSQL server supports a number of methods for authenticating users.
-This means the database can use the same authentication infrastructure as other system components, simplifying password management.
+In addition, as the PostgreSQL server supports a number of methods for authenticating users, the database can use the same authentication infrastructure as other system components.
+This helps reduces the maintenance overhead by simplifying password management.

 Users and roles
 ---------------

 Instead of creating users and individually granting the necessary access rights to each user, a simpler solution is to define a number of database roles with the requisite permissions and then assign users to those roles.
 When new users are created, they can be assigned to existing roles.
 When users are deleted from the database, the roles will remain.

- * A read-only user for use in a publishing application.
- * A read/write user for use by a developer in building a software or analyzing data.

 Creating roles